CAWorks-ChrisA/FTC-Robot-Controller-V1.6-Ramroid/README.md

-# FTC-Robot-Controller-V1.6-Ramroid Master Branch!
+# FTC-Robot-Controller-V1.6-Ramroid Free-To-Play Branch

 #--Owned and operated by ACtheGreat.
 All Rights Reserved. (c)ACtheStudios Inc.

-This readme is only editable on other branches, so do not edit anything on Master Branch.

 Welcome to the repo!
 This is where everything is jammed together

+This is the free to play branch: Do anything you want, experiment with it!
+Have fun!

 Rules!: